How can you prepare for a medication shortage?

 - Check the FDA website for any extended use dates by lot.
 Medications on the list may continue to be used in the regular inventory until their extended use dates.

-available inventory by:
+- Conserve available inventory

 - redistributing field inventory based upon individual unit utilization history.